DHTMLX/docs-diagram/docs/api/diagram_editor/editor/events/itemtarget_event.md

 ### Description

-@short: Fires when the moved item is under the target item
+@short: Fires when the moved item is hovering over the target item

 :::info
 The event works only in the **org chart** and **mindmap** modes of Diagram, the ***itemsDraggable*** property must be set to `true`.

-The event doesn't work with the parent item of a moved item and with a moved item that has the `giveItem: false` property.
+The event doesn't work with the *parent item of a moved item* and with a *moved item that has the `giveItem: false` property*.
 :::

 ### Usage